Guillermo Ochoa: Salernitana

 On 23 December 2022, Ochoa signed for Italian Serie A club Salernitana, agreeing a contract until 30 June 2023 with a one-year extension option.
 After helping the club avoid relegation, Ochoa won Salernitana's Player of The Season award.
 He left Salernitana by mutual consent at the end of the 2023–24 season with the club relegated to the Serie B.

 AVS

 On 2 September 2024, Portuguese club AVS announced Ochoa's signing as a free agent.
-On 22 September 2024, Ochoa stared in a match against Sporting CP, where he made impressive saves against Viktor Gyökeres.
-At the end of the 2024–25 season, Ochoa was awarded the Clubs Best Defence of the Season.

 AEL Limassol

 By the end of the 2025 summer transfer window, Ochoa's expected transfer to Spanish Segunda División side Burgos CF fell through due to contractual financial disagreements.
 Shortly after, he signed with AEL Limassol of Cyprus.
 On 22 September, Ochoa debuted in a 5–0 loss to Omonia.